rur/good/README.md

 #### Good Routes \<page\>

-Re-generate the route plumbing code for the portal settings page based on the `./portal/page/settings/routemap.toml` file.
+Re-generate the route plumbing code for our `./protal` settings page.
+The tool will try to load a `./portal/page/settings/routemap.toml` file.

     $ good routes ./portal/page/settings